Oregon vs. Michigan College Basketball Predictions & Picks - December 2

 Oregon Performance Insights

-- The Ducks' +49 scoring differential (outscoring opponents by 8.2 points per game) is a result of scoring 81.5 points per game (63rd in college basketball) while allowing 73.3 per outing (233rd in college basketball).
+- The Ducks are outscoring opponents by 8.2 points per game with a +49 scoring differential overall.
+They put up 81.5 points per game (63rd in college basketball) and allow 73.3 per contest (233rd in college basketball).

-- Oregon wins the rebound battle by 3.5 boards on average.
-It collects 36 rebounds per game, which ranks 77th in college basketball, while its opponents grab 32.5 per contest.
+- Oregon records 36.0 rebounds per game (77th in college basketball) while allowing 32.5 per contest to its opponents.
+It outrebounds opponents by 3.5 boards per game.

-- The Ducks rank 72nd in college basketball with 101.2 points scored per 100 possessions, and 225th in college basketball defensively with 91 points conceded per 100 possessions.
+- The Ducks' 101.2 points per 100 possessions on offense rank 72nd in college basketball, and the 91.0 points they allow per 100 possessions rank 225th in college basketball.

-- Oregon has committed three fewer turnovers per game than its opponents, averaging 8.8 (20th in college basketball action) while forcing 11.8 (212th in college basketball).
+- Oregon has committed 3.0 fewer turnovers per game than its opponents, averaging 8.8 (20th in college basketball action) while forcing 11.8 (213th in college basketball).

 Michigan Performance Insights

-- The Wolverines put up 81.9 points per game (59th in college basketball) while giving up 75 per contest (268th in college basketball).
-They have a +48 scoring differential and outscore opponents by 6.9 points per game.
+- The Wolverines are outscoring opponents by 6.9 points per game, with a +48 scoring differential overall.
+They put up 81.9 points per game (59th in college basketball) and give up 75.0 per outing (268th in college basketball).

-- The 33.7 rebounds per game Michigan accumulates rank 168th in college basketball, 4.4 more than the 29.3 its opponents record.
+- Michigan records 33.7 rebounds per game (167th in college basketball) while conceding 29.3 per contest to opponents.
+It outrebounds opponents by 4.4 boards per game.

-- Michigan hits 9 three-pointers per game (63rd in college basketball) at a 37.5% rate (56th in college basketball), compared to the 8.7 its opponents make, shooting 37.2% from beyond the arc.
+- Michigan hits 9.0 three-pointers per game (63rd in college basketball), while its opponents have made 8.7 on average.

-- Michigan and its opponents have been relatively even in the turnover battle.
-The Wolverines commit 12 per game (192nd in college basketball) and force 12.3 (175th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.